 "It was an excellent idea, all gathered together at the same table to share our joy, food and drink, even though we work in different area but we are all belong to one company, I hope we can continue with this type of activity to achieve together what we want all success"

-SAE-A spares no effort to provide a safe and comfortable working environment.
-In each of our facilities we comply with local and international standards and programs, such as Better Work programs and Worldwide Responsible Accredited Production (WRAP).
-To do this, SAE-A established a company-wide integrated system focusing on industrial safety, occupational health and hygiene prgrams.
-Our Industrial Safety and Health Committee focuses on company-wide workplace standards, working with employees to ensure that we hold ourselves to the best practices, and implementing site-specific preventive activities.
+SAE-A strives to provide a safe and comfortable working environment.
+In each of its facilities the company comply with local and international standards and programs, such as the ILO/IFC Better Work programs and Worldwide Responsible Accredited Production (WRAP).
+To do this, SAE-A established a company-wide integrated system focusing on industrial safety, occupational health and hygiene programs.
+The company's industrial Safety and Health Committee focuses on company-wide workplace standards, working with employees to ensure that we hold ourselves to the best practices, and implementing site-specific preventive activities.

-We understand that you can have the best practices on paper, but without regular training they achieve little.
-That is why we hold regular health and safety training at all of our facilities.
-We tailor each to respect and reflect local laws and regulations, while ensuring compliance with our own high standards.
+SAE-A understands that best practices on paper are one thing, but without regular training they achieve little.
+That is why it holds regular health and safety training at all of its facilities.
+Each training is tailored to respect and reflect local laws and regulations, while ensuring compliance with the company's own high standards.
 Trainings focus on a range of skills including: fire prevention; first aid; personal protective equipment; workplace safety fundamentals; chemical safety; and maternal health and safety.

 1. Comply with global and local environmental legislations and requirements, and perform environmental management above the level of clients’ expectation.